Kiko-Climent/90s-football-shirts/README.md

 * As a _Site Admin_ I can _receive messages from users_ so that _I can be aware of any Inquire_

 **EPIC: Wishlist**

 * As a _Site User_ I can _have a wishlist_ so that _I can have a list of items that i like_
 * As a _Site User_ I can _add and remove items from my wishlist_ so that _i have a personalized list_

 **EPIC: Ratings**

 * As a _Site User_ i can _see a ratings field_ so _I know which are the favourite items from other users_
 * As a _Site User_ I can rate a product so that _I can leave my feedback for other users_
 * As a _Site User_ I can _update my ratings_ so that _I can reflect any changes in my experience_

 ### A list of detailed _Acceptance Criteria_ and _Tasks_ for each User Story can be found here:
 * [Project: 90's Football Shirts](https://github.com/users/Kiko-Climent/projects/8)
+* An _Agile metodologie_ was implemented in order to develope the whole project.

 ### Strategy